GlenXie/siproxy/README.md

 # siproxy
-This a chrome extension for proxy
+This is a chrome extension for proxy